MShawon/YouTube-Viewer/README.md

  Put keyword and title like this format `keyword : video title` in **search.txt**

 # Windows
+* ## Binary Release

+  For windows you can download binary releases from **[Binary releases](https://github.com/MShawon/YouTube-Viewer/releases)** or you can install from source.
+To do so keep reading.

 * ## Installation

   Open command prompt and type